Our New Favorite Boutique Hotel in London

 A detail shot of the bed in one of the master bedroom suites.

-A gallery wall above the bed in one of the master bedroom suites.
+above the bed in one of the master bedroom suites.

 The cocktail trolley cart in the reception area, which features a one-of-a-kind custom hand-finished print by Harland Miller.